 "The fact that the act was loaded with the subjectivity of the stories generated reactions and conversations in families and groups that had remained in silence."
-Member of the hub in France In addition to these two acts of recognition of victims, the Commission promoted a process to recognise the interviewers, "Listening to those who listened", on 10 July 2021, to pay tribute to those who took testimonies of the Colombian exile.
+In addition to these two acts of recognition of victims, the Commission promoted a process to recognise the interviewers, "Listening to those who listened", on 10 July 2021, to pay tribute to those who took testimonies of the Colombian exile.